Michael Bom(1967), Cape Town, South Africa.

 Studied at Willem de Kooning Academy of Fine Arts, Rotterdam.
 Working and living in Rotterdam, Netherlands.

-He draws his motives from natural elements such as water, sun, wind, and moon.
-An important motive for him is the sea.
+The energy I feel while observing natural phenomena together with their rhythms and movements are the starting point in my work.
+An important motive in my work me is the sea.
 Here nature appears in its simplest, essential, unchanging form.
-The sea is never twice the same, but still remains the same.
+The sea is a constantly moving landscape which is never twice the same, but still remains the same.

-His kinetic optical installations ‘Moving Images II’ and ‘Time Patterns 1’ were nominated for the 5th and 6th International André Evard-Art Award, by the Kunsthalle Messmer museum in Germany.
+The kinetic optical installations ‘Moving Images II’ and ‘Time Patterns 1’ were nominated for the 5th and 6th International André Evard-Art Award, by the Kunsthalle Messmer museum in Germany.